-Exhibit Guidelines: Older youth enrolled in the 4-H sewing project for the first time may not feel comfortable demonstrating their assigned grade level skills.
-In this instance the county 4-H youth development educator may, at the request of the 4-H member and parent, assign the member to a lower level grade level to develop fundamental skills.
+Older youth enrolled in the 4-H sewing project for the first time may not feel comfortable demonstrating their assigned grade level skills.
+In this instance the county 4-H youth development educator may, at the request of the 4-H member and parent, assign the member to a lower grade level to develop fundamental skills.

-Provide a completed sewing skills card, 4-H 925c-W, with the exhibit.
+Provide a completed sewing skills card (Project Exhibit Card) with the exhibit.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.